Dr Joern MeissnerJobs

 Contact

-Doctoral Fellowships available with Dr Joern Meissner at Lancaster University Management School
+Doctoral Fellowships available with Prof Dr Joern Meissner at Kuehne Logistic University

-Dr Joern Meissner is looking to recruit excellent doctoral students with a strong background in mathematics, statistics or computer science.
-Entry requirement for the program is a university degree with a substantial quantitative component, ideally a degree in a mathematical or statistical subject.
+Prof Dr Joern Meissner is looking to recruit excellent doctoral students with a strong background in mathematics, statistics or computer science.
+Entry requirement for the program is a university degree with a substantial quantitative component, ideally a master or diploma degree in a mathematical or statistical subject.
 A preparedness to develop computer-programming skills is essential and training will be given as necessary.
-Due to strong demand for joint research projects from our industrial partners, we are currently accepting applications for a September 2008 intake (a different start date might be agreed upon on an individual basis).
+Due to strong demand for theoretical research projects as well as joint research projects with our industrial partners, we are currently accepting applications for a September 2018 intake (a different start date might be agreed upon on an individual basis).

 Compensation